SamWhited/contra-card/README.md

 # Contra Card

-A TeX class for contra and square dances calls.
+A LaTeX package for contra and square dance calls.

 ## Download